rufuspollock-okfn/cop21/agreement/4-dec-2015/index.md

 7. **Option 1:** The information provided by each Party shall be subjected to at least biennially an international technical expert review.
 The review process shall provide a thorough, objective and comprehensive technical assessment of the implementation by a Party of the requirements of the Agreement.
 The international technical expert review shall be carried out by an expert review team following guidance adopted by the CMA at its first session.

     The expert review team shall produce a report on the results of the technical expert review, which shall be communicated to the CMA.
 The expert review team shall consult the Party concerned on the report prior to its communication to the CMA.
-The report shall analyse the extent to which the Party is on track to achieve its obligations under this Agreement, as well as the extent to which the Party’s reporting is in line with the guidelines referred to in paragraph 6 of this Article.
+The report shall analyse the extent to which the Party is on track to achieve its obligations under this Agreement, as well as the extent to which the Party's reporting is in line with the guidelines referred to in paragraph 6 of this Article.

     The report shall identify any issues related to compliance

     **Option 2:** The information required under this Article shall be subject to a technical expert review in accordance with common guidelines and procedures adopted by the CMA.
-The review will consider the consistency of the information with the guidelines adopted by the CMA, the Party’s implementation and achievement of its nationally determined mitigation [commitment][contribution], and identify any areas for improvement in reporting.
+The review will consider the consistency of the information with the guidelines adopted by the CMA, the Party's implementation and achievement of its nationally determined mitigation [commitment][contribution], and identify any areas for improvement in reporting.
 For Parties with least capacity, the expert review may also identify capacity-building needs.
 The technical expert review shall be carried out by an expert review team.
 The expert review team shall produce a report for publication by the secretariat and consideration by the CMA.

     Each Party shall undergo a multilateral and facilitative examination of the implementation of its [nationally determined mitigation] [contribution][commitment][other].